sawcce/taskapp/README.md

 Task-Apparatus (taskaratus) is a tool to automate running CLIs and other tasks so you can build, iterate and ship your projects faster.

+## Features
+Taskapp provides you with the tools to automate boring tasks.
+That's why it gives you the following tools:
+- A structured way to declare your tasks
+- Basic pattern matching for your routes
+- File dependencies
+    - Only recompute tasks when a file changes
+    - Possibility to override this using `--force-recompute`
+- Task dependencies
+    - A task will first call a set of tasks before executing
+    - If these tasks aren't recomputed this one won't recompute (W.I.P)
+- Preludes to validate input when a task is run

 ## Taskaratus 101
 This tool is cenetered around tasks organized as routes: